Recovery (Runrig album)

-Recovery is the third album by Scottish Celtic rock band Runrig, released in 1981.
+Recovery is the third album by Scottish Celtic rock band Runrig.
+It was released in on LP and cassette tape in 1981 on the band's own label, Ridge Records.
+A CD version of the album was released on the same label in 1989.
 The album deals with the social history of the Scottish Gàidhealtachd, mirroring a renewed sense of cultural and political identity within the Scottish Gaelic community.

-Two of the tracks originally recorded for this album (An Toll Dubh and The Old Boys) were re-recorded and released on Proterra.
+Two of the tracks originally recorded for this album ("An Toll Dubh" and "The Old Boys") were re-recorded and released on Proterra in 2003.